GianF67/Cell-Image-Classification/README.md

-# Cells Image Classification usìng CNN
+# Cells Image Classification using CNN
 This project aims to classify electron microscope images of cells using Convolutional Neural Networks (CNNs).
 Our goal is to accurately classify cell types into eight different predefined classes, leveraging a dataset of 15,092 images.
 The notebook is designed to run on Google Colab, using its GPU.

 ## Repository Contents